Internet Safety with NordVPN: Why you should use a travel VPN

 close up of a computer

-There are many VPN providers to choose from.
-Do your due diligence and find one that suits your needs.
 I have not tried multiple VPN service providers so cannot tell you what the best VPN service is.

 I did some research, tested NordVPN and liked them.
-I’m not great at shopping around – I bought the first wedding dress I saw and the only one I tried on. if you find something that works, why bother wasting your time trying to validate or verify your gut decision?
+I’m not great at shopping around – I bought the first wedding dress I saw and the only one I tried on.

-I went to do it using the free LAX Wi-Fi.
-It wouldn’t let me top up my account because it was an unsecured connection, which reminded me to use my VPN.
-I manage to connect straight away, top up my account and wipe the sweat from my brow.
+I found it really easy to use.
+When I went to do use the free LAX airport Wi-Fi, it wouldn’t let me top up my account because it was an unsecured connection – which reminded me to use my VPN.

 It was easy, effortless, and secure.